There are no obvious animal products like dairy in fruity pebbles.

 In fact, I don’t think Fruity Pebbles are vegan at all.

-Let’s look at the ingredients, I’ll highlight the ones that aren’t vegan:
+Let’s look at the ingredients, I’ll highlight the ones that aren’t vegan (or are controversial at least):

 Rice, Sugar, Hydrogenated Vegetable Oil (Coconut And Palm Kernel Oils), Salt, Contains Less Than 0.5% Of Natural And Artificial Flavor, Red 40, Yellow 6, Turmeric Oleoresin (Color), Blue 1, Yellow 5, Blue 2, Bha (To Help Protect Flavor).
 Sodium Ascorbate (Source Of Vitamin C), Ascorbic Acid (Vitamin C), Niacinamide, Reduced Iron, Zinc Oxide (Source Of Zinc), Vitamin B6, Vitamin A Palmitate, Riboflavin (Vitamin B2), Thiamin Mononitrate (Vitamin B1), Folic Acid, Vitamin B12, Vitamin D.)